hawkinsw/quic-wg-wiki/QPACK-Offline-Interop.md

 One can create QIF files manually using a text editor.
 An easier way to get a bunch of real-life headers is to record a web session as an HTTP Archive (HAR) and then convert the HAR to a QIF file using the [har2qif.pl tool](https://github.com/litespeedtech/ls-qpack/blob/master/tools/har2qif.pl).

+There is a [qifs repository](https://github.com/qpackers/qifs) that contains a corpus of ready-to-use QIF files.

 ## Parameters

 The encoder and decoder must use the same parameters in order to be interoperable.
 The parameters are: